|YEAR 1||YEAR 2||YEAR 3||YEAR 4|

 In your core courses, you’ll develop powerful skills in design thinking, problem-solving, critical thinking, and collaboration; and learn methods for integrating knowledge across traditional disciplinary boundaries.
 Then, you'll tackle hands-on design and research projects to practice knowledge integration as it applies to your many interests.

-A balanced foundation of scholarly tools and transferable skills from across campus, and you have a wide range of choices for each breadth course:
+A balanced foundation of scholarly tools and transferable skills from across campus, and you have a wide range of choices for most of your breadth courses:

 Flexibility in your degree